Latest CrushFTP vulnerability: CVE-2025-54309 #

 What is the impact? #

-Successfully exploiting this vulnerability would allow an attacker to execute administrative functions within the CrushFTP service without authentication.
-Versions of CrushFTP 11 prior to 11.2.3 and CrushFTP 10 prior to 10.8.3 are vulnerable.
+Successful exploitation of this vulnerability would allow an adversary to execute administrative functions within the CrushFTP service without authentication, potentially leading to complete system compromise and data integrity issues.

 Are updates or workarounds available? #